operable/cog-book/cog-book/source/sections/writing_a_command_bundle.rst

     message=$(echo "$output" | grep "Message: " | cut -d":" -f2 | sed -e 's/^ *//')
     url=$(echo "$output" | grep "URL: " | sed -e 's/^URL: *//')

-    echo "COG_TEMPLATE: tweet" #
+    echo "COG_TEMPLATE: tweet"
     echo "JSON"
     echo "{\"message\": \"${message}\", \"url\": \"${url}\"}"

+**Annotation by Line Numbers:**

--  An output line that begins with ``COG_TEMPLATE:`` is a special command response attribute; whatever follows on that line is the name of a template *in that command’s bundle* that should be used for formatting.
+**Line 14** An output line that begins with ``COG_TEMPLATE:`` is a special command response attribute; whatever follows on that line is the name of a template *in that command’s bundle* that should be used for formatting.
 Our template is called "tweet", as defined in our bundle definition YAML ``templates`` section.

 Bundles may include many templates, and since a command programmatically indicates which template to use, any single command may actually use